austinche/sidejob/README.md

 * Ports are named (case sensitive) and must match `/^[a-zA-Z0-9_]+$/`.
 * Any object that can be JSON encoded can be written or read from any input or output port.
-* Ports must be explicitly specified by workers or when queuing new jobs unless the worker is configured with dynamic_inport or dynamic_outport which specifies the default port options for unknown ports.
+* Ports must be explicitly specified for each job either by the worker configuration or when queuing new jobs.

 Port options: